-Heather has a rich and varied commercial chancery practice, which ranges from Court of Protection cases to aviation disputes.
-She regularly appears in court: both as sole counsel and as part of a team.
-Heather has also been seconded to two leading firms of solicitors.
+Heather has a rich and varied commercial chancery practice.
+Her core areas of practice are commercial disputes and private wealth litigation.
+She regularly appears in the High Court court: both as sole counsel and as part of a team.

 Her recent court hearings include

 - (1) ILFC UK Ltd (2) AERCAP Ireland Ltd v Olympus Airways SA EWHC 221 (Comm), Jan 2020, Heather successfully represented the Defendants in varying default judgment in respect of sums due under an aircraft lease.

 - Times Travel (UK) Limited and Nottingham Travel Limited v Pakistan International Airlines Corp 12 WLUK 133 and EWHC 209 (Ch) Heather successfully represented the travel agent claimants in an action for an account against their defendant principal, PIA, for remuneration due to the claimants.

 - Pakistan International Airlines Corporation v Times Travel (UK) Limited EWCA Civ 828.
 May 2019 Heather, led by Philip Shepherd QC, represented Times Travel in the leading case on lawful act economic duress.
 Permission to appeal granted by the Supreme Court on 5/2/2020

 - Kerman v Akhmedova EWCA Civ 307; February 2018.
 Heather, with Philip Shepherd QC, represented the appellant solicitor against a witness summons and disclosure order made in family proceedings.

 In order to see further examples of Heather’s work, click below on the Areas of Experience

 As well as speaking at many of Chambers’ conferences, Heather also regularly gives independent talks on her areas of expertise including:

 - The Lexis Nexis Commercial Law 2019 year review webinar discussing economic duress and the Disclosure Pilot